African-American music: Racial appropriation and insensitivity in K-pop music

 Hip-hop came to Korea in the 1990s and developed into Korean hip-hop and Korean K-pop music.
 Some Korean artists have appropriated African-American vernacular and other aspects of Black culture.
 Groups like the girl group Mamamoo have been known to dress in blackface, and others speak in "blaccents" and wear their hair in ethnic styles.
 Artist Zico has used the word nigger in his music, and has claimed that he has a "black soul."
 As of 2020, within "K-pop, blackface, mouthing or saying racial slurs, and purely aesthetic uses of Black culture and hairstyles" were still common, without necessarily understanding, honoring or crediting their African-American roots.
 According to sources cited in a 2020 Guardian article, many K-pop artists do not show support for African-American social justice issues: "[M]any international fans are waiting for the industry to develop a more sensitive, globalized understanding of race."
-In Korean there are phrases that have been misconstrued to sound like the a racial slur.
+In Korean there are phrases that have been misconstrued to sound like a racial slur.
 These include the phrase "because of" (니까), pronounced 'nikka' and the word "you" or "you're" (니가), pronounced 'neega'.